Color analysis: Dorr

-Robert C. Dorr (1905–1979) was an American artist who, in 1928, observed the harmonious effects of paint colors when grouping those of either a blue or yellow undertone.
+Robert C. Dorr (1905–1979) was an American artist who, in 1928, observed the harmonious effects of paint colors when grouping those of either a green or yellow undertone.
 In 1934 Chicago, Dorr began working on furniture design using his own color theory of undertones and developed his ideas on color psychology.
 After working on a textile group for a manufacturer, he became a professional color consultant for cosmetic companies.

 Dorr's Color Key System defined an individual's complexion as being either Key I (cool blue undertone) or Key II (warm yellow undertone).
-Each palette in The Color Key Program contain 170 colors per fan.
+Each palette in The Color Key Program contains 170 colors per fan.
 Orange and magenta are the color indicants of yellow and blue undertones respectively.
 Dorr's Color Key Program took all races into consideration and no race was limited to any one Key palette.

 After moving to California in the late 1950s, Dorr taught courses and gave lectures on his Color Key Program until his death in 1979.
 The color company Devoe Reynolds developed paint chips using their Key 1 & Key 2 color matching system from Robert Dorr.

 Caygill

 Suzanne Caygill (1911–1994) was an American fashion designer and color theorist who developed the Caygill Method of Color Analysis.
 A milliner, poet, dress designer and night club singer, as a young adult, Caygill turned her attention to color in 1945 and devoted the rest of her life to creating individual style guides and color palettes for clients and teaching design seminars.
 Caygill may have been influenced by her association with Edith Head, wardrobe designer and consultant to Hollywood studios and stars.

-In the 1950s, Caygill starred in a self-improvement television program on fashion and relationships, "Living With Suzanne," which aired on CBS in Los Angeles and began to teach seminars in which she described her work on style, personality, line, and color.
+In the 1950s, Caygill starred in a self-improvement television program on fashion and relationships, Living With Suzanne, which aired on CBS in Los Angeles and began to teach seminars in which she described her work on style, personality, line, and color.
 Many devotees attended her classes, adapted and popularized her theories of personality style and color analysis in the late 1970s and 80s.

 In 1980, she published Color: The Essence of You and established the Academy of Color.
 In this book, Caygill identified a wide range of sub-groups within each season, and gave them descriptive names such as "Early Spring", "Metallic Autumn", or "Dynamic Winter", each with its own set of special characteristics.
 Caygill believed in the fundamental link between style, color and a person's personality.
 The Suzanne Caygill Papers, circa 1950–1990, are held within the Division of Rare and Manuscript Collections, Cornell University Library, Cornell University.